Little Willie Littlefield: Success at Modern records

-Back at Modern Records, he recorded "It's Midnight", which became a national hit, reaching number three on the Billboard R&B chart, and its follow-up, "Farewell", which reached number five.
+Littlefield returned to Modern Records and recorded "It's Midnight".
+It reached number three on the Billboard R&B chart, and its follow-up, "Farewell", reached number five.
 He became a major nightclub attraction and recorded with West Coast musicians such as Maxwell Davis.
 Don Wilkerson, Littlefield's schoolmate and the leading saxophone player in his band, also travelled to Los Angeles, but Milburn promptly persuaded him to lead Milburn's new band, the Aladdin Chickenshackers.

-Modern Records booked Littlefield for three recording sessions in October 1949, followed by more sessions over the next two months at Radio Recorders in Hollywood.
-During these three months alone, over 22 sides were cut – an unusual output compared to that of most other artists, who averaged only two sessions a year.
-Other musicians at these sessions included the saxophonists Maxwell Davis and Buddy Floyd, the guitarists Chuck Norris and Johnny Moore, and the drummers Al Wichard and Jessie Price.
 One of his 1950 recordings, "Happy Pay Day", written by Jack Holmes, was later rewritten by Holmes with entirely different lyrics as "The Blacksmith Blues", which became a hit for Ella Mae Morse.

 In 1951, his duet with Little Lora Wiggins, "I've Been Lost", reached number 10 on the R&B chart.

 In 1952 he moved to the Federal subsidiary of King Records.
 His first session for Federal produced "K. C. Loving", written by Jerry Leiber and Mike Stoller and later re-recorded by Wilbert Harrison as "Kansas City".

-By 1957 Littlefield had moved to northern California and continued to record for Don Barksdale's Rhythm label in San Francisco, for which he produced the single "Ruby, Ruby".
-Littlefield's recording and his subsequent releases were not successful, but he remained a popular performer in clubs in the San Francisco area.

 In the late 1970s he toured Europe successfully, settling in the Netherlands and releasing a number of albums from 1982 into the late 1990s for the Oldie Blues label from Martin van Olderen.